neutronpy/neutronpy/README.md

 # NeutronPy

-**NeutronPy** is a library with commonly used tools for neutron scattering/diffraction measurements, including structure factor calculation, single ion magnetic form factor calculation, resolution function calculation for triple axis neutron instruments, and more.
+**NeutronPy** is a python library with commonly used tools for neutron scattering measurements, including

+	* Structure factor calculation
+	* Single-ion magnetic form factor calculation
+	* Triple Axis Spectrometer resolution function calculation (Translated from ResLib)
+	* Least-Squares fitting (KMPFIT, based on the C-implementation of MPFIT, from the Kapteyn package)
+	* And More...

 ## Requirements